Karl Yoneda: World War II and after

-In 1942, Karl, Elaine, and son Tom were unjustly incarcerated at Manzanar following the signing of Executive Order 9066.
+In 1942, Karl, Elaine, and son Tom were incarcerated at Manzanar following the signing of Executive Order 9066.
 Karl registered for the draft and joined the army in November.
 He served in the United States Military Intelligence Service as a Japanese language specialist in China, Burma and India.
 He served valiantly and was decorated several times.

 After the war, Elaine and Karl continued to work throughout their lives for the unions and anti-war efforts.
 His mother had survived the atom bomb.
 In 1960, they visited her on the occasion of attending a peace conference in Tokyo.